SAP-samples/cloud-cap-samples/gdpr/readme.md

 - clarify annotation `EntitySemantics`, which differs between audit logging (`Other`) and personal data manager (`LegalGround`)
 - annotations for order items Fiori preview app
   + `Products` has `@cds.persistence.skip:'always'`
+- how to reuse intial data from `common`?